typora/support.typora.io/_posts/2020-02-22-Upload Image.md

 You could click the "Test Uploader" button to verify your custom commands.

+#### Use current filename / filepath in custom commands

+You can use `${filename}` and `${filepath}` in your custom commands, they will be replace as the current markdown file name and current file path.
+For "untitled" files that have not been saved on your disk, they will be empty strings.

 ## Upload Automatically When Insert Images

 #### Global Setting